-Durability: Finally, some common external factors like system crash, power failure, but failure should not affect the data once the transaction is completed on the server.
+Durability: Finally, some common external factors like system crash and power failure should not affect the data once the transaction is completed on the server.

 3. Data Integrity

-Either if changes happen in data or any record update in the database by any of the CRUD properties (Create, Retrieve, Update, and Delete) operations probably, the latest information display on each and every User due to its common interface.
+Either if changes happen in data or any record update in the database by any of the CRUD properties (Create, Retrieve, Update, and Delete), the latest information displays on each and every User due to its common interface.
 Therefore, the database testing cases must be designed in an easy way that validates the consistency of data sets at every display of the server.

 4. Business Rule

-A database always refers to components of database testing methods much as constraints, stored procedures methods, triggers, etc. Therefore, it is the duty of database tester to compare all SQL queries to validate testing components.
+A database always refers to components of database testing methods such as constraints, stored procedures methods, triggers, etc. Therefore, it is the duty of the database tester to compare all SQL queries to validate testing components.

 How to Perform Database testing?